firezone/firezone/rust/gui-client/docs/intended_behavior.md

 1. Expect a keyring dialog to pop up
 1. Enter 'password' to unlock the stored token
 1. Expect "Firezone connected" notification
-1. Check the IP again
+1. Check the IP again, expect the gateway's IP
 1. Export the logs
+1. Expect the zip file to start with "firezone_logs_"
-1. Expect `zipinfo` to show
+1. Expect `zipinfo` to show a single directory in the root of the zip, to prevent zip bombing
+1. Expect two subdirectories in the zip, "connlib", and "app", each with 3 files, totalling 6 files

 ## Settings tab